Discrimination during redundancy

 If you've previously complained about discrimination (victimisation)

 Your redundancy is unfair if your employer chooses you because you’ve previously complained about discrimination.
-Making you redundant because you’ve complained about discrimination is called victimisation.
+Making you redundant because you’ve complained about discrimination is called victimisation - check if your redundancy is victimisation.